 Carboys and Bottling Equipment

 We use a macerating slow juicer to extract juice from leafy things like kale.
 The liquid gets frozen into ice cube trays providing us with potent green power through the winter.
-This is also great for making tomato juice.
+We toss these cubes into smoothies and soups.
+A juicer is an interesting way to really maximize your harvests and store up as much nutrition as possible for the winter time.

 Food Grade Plastic Pails